 The table of values and how it was derived

-Frater Achad, with whom the author has always felt a particular identification, demonstrated in his Liber 31 the relevance of AL, or 31, to understanding mysteries in Liber AL (which name itself reflects his work; Crowley had originally labeled it Liber L, but altered this based on Achad’s discoveries).
+Frater Achad, with whom the author has always felt a particular identification, demonstrated in his Liber 31 the relevance of AL (אל in Hebrew, with the value 31), to understanding mysteries in Liber AL (which name itself reflects his work; Crowley had originally labeled it Liber L, but altered this based on Achad’s discoveries).

 Therefore, we took 31 as the numerical Key to the English Alphabet.
 We begin with “A” and assign it the value 1.
 From there, we count down 31 letters.
 Since there are only 26 letters in the alphabet, we “wrap around” after “Z”, back to “A”.
 We finally stop at “F”, which we number as 2.

 Repeating the count, we come to “K”, which we assign the value 3.
 This process is repeated until we have the entire alphabet numbered as follows:

 This concludes the derivation of the EQ31 values.